 Documentation-needed

-If you are a tourist with a valid passport, you can visit Curaçao with a Curaçao tourist visa and stay there for a period of 90 days without a written permit.
+If you are a tourist with a valid passport, you can visit Curaçao with a Curaçao tourist visa and stay there for 90 days without a written permit.
 This rule doesn’t apply to citizens from nationalities like Cuba and Haiti, where they need to showcase their tourist visa to enter Curaçao.
-If you require a visa, you must apply for one at least one month before your scheduled travel date at any consulate of The Netherlands.
+If you require a visa, you must apply for one at least one month before your scheduled travel date at any consulate in the Netherlands.
 If you are from the US, you will also require your passport to go back to the United States of America.

 All tourists visiting Curaçao should have the following documents:

-• A valid passport that is not older than ten years.
+• A valid passport that is at most ten years old.

 • Applicant’s passport should be valid for the entire stay period in the Caribbean country.

-• You should be able to prove that you can return to your country of origin – You can provide your passport, visa or residence permit to show proof of this.
+• You should be able to prove that you can return to your country of origin.
+To confirm this, you can provide your passport, visa, or residence permit.

-• You need to show proof of your reason for visiting and staying in the country.
-This can be in the form of your hotel reservation bill or proof of an invitation from your friends or family.
+• You need proof of your reason for visiting and staying in the country.
+This can be your hotel reservation bill or evidence of an invitation from your friends or family.

 • You need to prove your financial stability – proof that you can cover the expenses during your stay in Curaçao.

-• You need to have an operational medical insurance or travel insurance that will be sufficient to take care of your medical expenses in the country.
-The travel/medical insurance should cover the following – hospitalizations, emergency care and repatriation.
+• You need to have sufficient operational medical or travel insurance to cover your medical expenses in the country.
+The travel/medical insurance should cover hospitalizations, emergency care, and repatriation.

-• You should have no criminal record and should not be considered as a potential threat to the country.
+• You should have no criminal record and not be considered a potential threat to the country.

 If you are traveling to Curaçao from Venezuela, you might have to provide a few extra documents.
 For more information, you can check out this brochure.